By

 Cohorts by acquisition channel

-This segmentation compares performance by traffic source:
+This segmentation compares performance based on traffic source:

-• Social networking
+• Social media

 • Email marketing